standards-hub/JDF-Projects-Templates/Templates/Background.md

 #### Get to Work
 Once those documents are established, your Project is up and running.
-Test pull request from Seth
+> Test pull request from Seth second try